kyavu/cse15l-lab-reports/lab1.md

 - It is not an error as it simply changing the working directory to given path.

 ![Image](lsdirectory1.PNG) ![Image](lsdirectory2.PNG)
-- The working directory was /home.
+- The working directory was /home for the first screenshot while the second screenshot had /lecture1.
-- Command produces no output.
+- Command produces a list of the files in lecture1 but the second screenshot displays an error.
-- It is not an error as it simply changing the working directory to given path.
+- It is not an error in the first screenshot but adding the path of lecture1 and trying to access home caused an error.
+- It cannot access the directory as it does not exist in lecture1.
+It does however, exist in the first screenshot (home) thus displaying in the first screenshot.

 ## Example of using the command with a path to a file as an argument: